DaveMBush/SmartNgRX/README.md

 - The 2.x series of these libraries are for Angular 20 and NgRX 19
 - The 3.x series of these libraries are for Angular 21 and NgRX 21
+- The 4.x series of these libraries are for Angular 22 and NgRX 21

 ## History